-However, snacks are not forbidden during eating period, as long as you don’t overdo it.
+However, snacks are not forbidden during eating, as long as you don’t overdo them.
 Therefore, here are the 40 best snacks to buy and make.

-The bottom line is that intermittent fasting is the most effective way to lose weight, no matter how overweight or old you are.
+The bottom line is that intermittent fasting is the most effective method for weight loss, no matter how overweight or old you are.

-Fasting is simple, saves time and money.
-You can practice it anytime, anywhere by skipping a meal.
+Fasting is simple and saves time and money.
+You can practice it anytime, anywhere, by skipping a meal.

 Thus, it can also reduce psychological stress.
 In addition, intermittent fasting makes life easier for those who don’t like counting calories and portion control.